Edinburgh-Stingers-IHC/constitution/README.md

 The Head Coach is elected by Club members at the AGM and serves until the next AGM, where the incumbent may stand for re‑election.
 The Head Coach is not a member of the Board or Management Team and has no voting rights on Board or Management Team matters, but may attend meetings in an advisory capacity when relevant.

 The Board may, by majority vote, temporarily suspend the Head Coach (e.g., for misconduct, safety concerns, or failure to fulfill duties) pending a member vote by a constitutional amendment or the next AGM to confirm removal and elect a replacement.
 The Management Team may impose an interim suspension pending Board review where immediate action is required to ensure safety.

+Interim Head Coach during suspension: Where the Head Coach is suspended under the foregoing paragraph, the Board may, by majority vote, appoint an Interim Head Coach to ensure continuity of training and bench leadership.
+The Interim Head Coach:

+* holds no Board or Management Team voting rights (non‑Board role),
+* must meet the minimum coaching certification and safety requirements set out for coaches (see Section 4.1.11),
+* has the operational authority of the Head Coach for the duration of the suspension only, and
+* serves until the earlier of (a) the next AGM or (b) the effective date of any member‑adopted amendment under Section 17 that elects, confirms, or removes a Head Coach.

+The Board may vary or rescind the interim appointment at any time by majority vote.
+Appointment of an Interim Head Coach does not bypass or limit the members’ right to elect or remove a Head Coach under Section 17.

 The Head Coach is responsible for training plans, player safety, and game strategies as described in this section.
 The Head Coach may identify, select, encourage and enable suitable members to assist in on‑ice training activities.
 The Head Coach will provide an overview of the season past and any recommendations for the coming season in terms of strategic improvements at the AGM (advisory, non‑voting).